Decomposition and Climate Change

 Applications

-Decomposition research has a variety of applications, including:
+Decomposition research has many applications, including:

 Conclusion